fdescol/fdescol/README.md

-- 👋 Hi, I’m @fdescol
+- 👋 Hi, I’m Franck Descollonges
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science,IoT and Home automation.
+I'm a geek
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on how to setup a clean network environment at home for kids and familly (with NAS, multiple tablets, Minecraft server, etc...)
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+Here!!

 <!---
 fdescol/fdescol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.